 During the quarter, there were no major shifts in the portfolio’s construction, though several minor changes did occur:

 - The Fund added new positions in Brazil, Japan, Korea and Vietnam;

 - The Fund shed one holding in Hong Kong, due to concerns that the issuer’s financial health had deteriorated at the margin (CLP, an electric utility);

-- The Fund exited a position in Singapore, due to a successful takeover tender (Cerebos, as discussed in the portfolio review for the semi-annual period ended October 31, 2012);
+- The Fund exited a position in Singapore, due to a successful takeover tender (Cerebos, as discussed in the portfolio review in the Fund’s Semi-annual Report for the period ended October 31, 2012);

 - And lastly, the Fund swung gradually toward mid-capitalization stocks once again, though more so because of price appreciation in the category than by design.
 (For reference, mid-caps have comprised the bulk of the Fund’s holdings since its inception.)